Consonance/consonance/README.md

 ### Dockstore CLI

 The integration tests (see below for how to trigger) will actually simulate the full lifecycle of a WDL workflow run using the Dockstore CLI.
-See http://dockstore.org for how to install, you need the `dockstore` command in your path and properly configured in order for the full integration tests to pass.
+See http://dockstore.org for how to install, you need the `dockstore` command dependencies in your path and properly configured in order for the full integration tests to pass.
+Consonance is using the Dockstore CLI library so you only need to install cwltool in your path if you want to test CWL workflows.
+Cromwell for WDL workflows is baked into the Dockstore CLI library.

 ### Docker